Resources/E-Rate & Funding

 Key Tips for iboss SASE Applications

-Correct service type codes are essential for Form 471 filing.
-For Category 2 internal connections, the most commonly applicable function codes for iboss services include basic maintenance of internal connections and managed internal broadband services (MIBS).
-Work with your Calbrate representative to identify the precise product code and function code combinations that match your iboss deployment configuration.
-Accurate coding accelerates USAC review and reduces the likelihood of PIA inquiries or funding denials.
+Correct service type and function coding is essential for Form 471 filing.
+Work with the Calbrate team to identify the precise product, service, and cost allocation language that matches the deployment configuration.
+Accurate coding accelerates review and reduces the likelihood of PIA inquiries or funding denials.

 • Reference the current USAC Eligible Services List before categorizing iboss components